dustatron/taproom-redux/README.md

 * As a user, I want to be able to click on a keg to see its detail page.
 * As a user, I want to see how many pints are left in a keg.
 Hint: A full keg has roughly 124 pints.
 * As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
 This should decrease the number of pints left by 1.
 Pints should not be able to go below 0.

+Stretch Goals
+* As a user, I want the option to edit a keg's properties after entering them just in case I make a mistake.
+* As a user, I want to be able to delete a keg.
+* As a user, I want a keg to update to say "Out of Stock" once it's empty.
+* As a user, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
+* As a user, I want to have kegs prices to be color-coded for easy readability.
+This could be based on their price, the style of beer or kombucha, or the amount of pints left.
+* As a user, I want this application to be nicely styled.
+(Use stylesheets and CSS objects!)

 ## Component diagram / Wireframe